Bernadette Peters's Success and Achievements in Timeline

 Broadway Barks: With CD

-In 2009, Bernadette Peters was the National Dance Institute Artistic Honoree.
+Bernadette Peters was named the National Dance Institute 2009 Artistic Honoree in 2009.

 In 2011, Bernadette Peters was the recipient of the Sondheim Award, presented by the Signature Theatre.

-At the 66th Tony Awards in 2012, Bernadette Peters was presented with the honorary Isabelle Stevenson Award for her volunteer work with Broadway Barks and other charitable contributions.
+At the 66th Tony Awards in 2012, Bernadette Peters was honored with the Isabelle Stevenson Award for her substantial contributions to humanitarian, social service, and charitable organizations, particularly her work with Broadway Barks.

-In 2012, New Dramatists presented Bernadette Peters with their Lifetime Achievement Award, recognizing her unique sound in theatre and her ability to bring out the best in her composers and writers.
+In 2012, New Dramatists presented Bernadette Peters with their Lifetime Achievement Award.

-2013: Drama League Special Award of Distinguished Achievement
+2013: Special Award of Distinguished Achievement in Musical Theatre Award from the Drama League

 In 2013, the Drama League gave Bernadette Peters its Special Award of Distinguished Achievement in Musical Theatre Award for "her contribution to the musical theatre."

-In 2015, Bernadette Peters was the Centennial Honoree at the Drama League Centennial Gala, with a musical tribute presented by her costars.
+Bernadette Peters was the Centennial Honoree at the Drama League Centennial Gala in 2015.

 May 23, 2016: John Willis Award for Lifetime Achievement in the Theatre

-On May 23, 2016, Bernadette Peters received the 2016 John Willis Award for Lifetime Achievement in the Theatre, presented at the Theatre World Awards.
+On May 23, 2016, Bernadette Peters received the 2016 John Willis Award for Lifetime Achievement in the Theatre at the Theatre World Awards.

-November 2018: Honoree at Manhattan Theatre Club Fall Benefit
+November 2018: Honoree at the Manhattan Theatre Club Fall Benefit

-In 2018, Bernadette Peters received the Brooke Astor Award from the Animal Medical Center for her lifelong commitment to animal welfare, including the over 2,000 adoptions to date at Broadway Barks events.
+In 2018, Bernadette Peters received the Brooke Astor Award from the Animal Medical Center for her lifelong commitment to animal welfare.

-In 2019, Bernadette Peters was the recipient of the Prince Rainier III Award "for her outstanding artistry and exemplary philanthropic give-back."
+Bernadette Peters is the 2019 recipient of the Prince Rainier III Award "for her outstanding artistry and exemplary philanthropic give-back."